What’s happening in Parys?

 ABOUT PARYS, FREE STATE

-Parys (pronounced “pɑ”-“race”) is the hippest, arty-ist and most picturesque country town in South Africa (well don’t judge us we might be a little biased.)
-The town is situated on the banks of the Vaal River in the Northern Free State of South Africa which means we are really good in water, our canoeists cleanup at the Nationals every year.
+Parys, Free State is the hippest, arty-ist and most picturesque country town in South Africa.
+Parys is situated on the banks of the Vaal River in the Northern Free State of South Africa.
+Living so close to the river we love the water and spend many hours on or near the river.
+Our canoeists especially great and they clean up at the Nationals every year.

-Parys is the most popular tourist town near Johannesburg and over weekends visitors from Gauteng flock to our town in their droves to visit our shores as the harvest of fresh food, artisan beer and gift shops abound.
+Parys is the most popular tourist town near Johannesburg and over weekends visitors from Gauteng flock to our town in their droves to visit our shores as the fresh organic food, artisan beer, galleries, antiques and gift shops abound.

 We host the annual Free State Madeira Flower Festival one of the most popular tourist events in South Africa.